Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 ### Step 3 - Creating a Row Access Policy
-Now that we have a record in our `row_policy_map` table, we can kick off our next query to create our Row Access Policy.
+Now that we have a record in our `row_policy_map` Table, we can kick off our next query to create our Row Access Policy.

 Within this query we are using [CREATE ROW ACCESS POLICY](https://docs.snowflake.com/en/sql-reference/sql/create-row-access-policy) that will allow our Admin and Tasty Workload Roles to see all rows but if a user is using a Role that is seen in our Mapping Table they will only be allowed to see the rows relevant to the City they are mapped to.